la2050/archive/_projects/2016/la-votes.md

   The ultimate goal of LA Votes is to foster a stronger sense of Angeleno identity that goes beyond labels and focuses on tangible results, commitment to the local community, and most importantly true civic dialogue.
-project_image_2: 6888645593741-team90.png
-empty_column_1: ''
 organization_name: Center for the Study of Los Angeles
 organization_website: lmu.edu/studyla
-organization_name_2: Center for the Study of Los Angeles
-organization_activity: >-
-  The Center for the Study of Los Angeles is a leading undergraduate research center, conducting public opinion surveys, exit polling, and leadership and community studies.
-ein: ''

 ---